 A prospective buyer might also consider a bridge loan to secure an offer in a competitive market.
 Making up the gap in funding means the borrower will be able to present the seller with an offer that will move quickly.
 Other offers might come with a contingency that the sale will go through if the buyer cannot sell their current home.
 Securing a bridge loan will allow borrowers to present a contingency-free offer, meaning the sale will not depend on external factors and is much more likely to proceed without delay.

-Sellers and their real estate agents will always prefer a contingency-free offer in a situation when multiple bidders vying for the same property.
-In this type of sellers’ market, bidders with a more expedient and risk averse proposal will always stand out.
+Sellers and their real estate agents will always prefer a contingency-free offer in a situation when multiple bidders are vying for the same property.
+In this type of seller’s market, bidders with a more expedient and less risky proposal will always stand out.

 Bridge loans provide a path to homeownership for buyers on a short-term schedule.
-Short-term loans like these help cover some costs when buying a home, but come at an additional expense for the buyer.
+Loans like these help cover some costs when buying a home, but come at an additional expense for the buyer.

 Learn what other loan options lenders can provide to help buyers secure funding for a home.